thibmeu/http-message-signatures-directory/draft-meunier-webbotauth-registry.md

 # Security Considerations

 Malicious actors may put properties which are not theirs in the registry.
-Client SHOULD verify signature if they are present.
+If signatures are present, clients MUST verify them.
+Clients SHOULD reject cards with invalid signatures.

 # Privacy Considerations